ddswoosh/Python-Chatbot/FrontEnd/README.md

-The CSS was not created by me.
-I am focused purely on the functionality so I will be implementing the pyscript to link the back end with the front end but any styling or design was not done by me.
+All but the styles.css file was created by me.
+I am not into front end website design I only care about functionality.